-Oakey, a rural town of 3600 people, is 140 km west of Brisbane and 29 km past Toowoomba.
+Oakey, a rural town, is 140 km west of Brisbane and 29 km past Toowoomba.
 It is situated on Oakey Creek in an area that was the western part of the Westbrook pastoral station (1841), and was named after oaks lining the nearby creek.

 In 1868 the Western Railway was extended from Toowoomba to Dalby through Oakey Creek, and the following year the Oakey Creek post office opened, renamed Oakey in 1878.
 A school opened in 1874.

 Within 30 years Oakey had developed into a substantial town with several industries.
 Much of the Westbrook pastoral station had been subdivided for selection, and dairying was well established, local farmers supplying the Oakey butter factory (in 1902).
 There was also a meat preserving works.
 About half a kilometre east of the railway station coal was mined for the Queensland railways, with further active exploration in the area given its proximity to the railway line.

 The 1904 Post Office Directory recorded several stores in Oakey, along with four hotels, a bookmaker, saddler, blacksmith and a wheelwright.
 In 1905 a local paper, the Aubigny Argus, began publication, continuing until 1933.
 An annual pastoral and agricultural show started in 1908.